jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 console.log(jason.constructor.name);
 ```

 `extends` tells the interpreter you want to set up prototypal inheritance between the Programmer and Person classes, and `super` means you're accessing either the constructor (when called as if it were a function) or a property (when used as if it were an object) on the class you're inheriting from.
+Note that calling `super` with any necessary arguments should be the first thing your constructor for a class that inherits from another class should do, before any other logic or assignments.
+If you have class inheritance and don't use `super` in the constructor, weird (usually bad) things can happen.

 Note that classes don't actually introduce new functionality into JavaScript.
 They're just a convenient shorthand for prototypes and prototypal inheritance.